kadojs/kado/doc/Stream.md

 ### Stream.StreamChain.addStream(stream)
 * `stream` {Stream.Readable|Buffer|String) append a data gram to the stack.
 * Return {StreamChain} this instance.

+## class Stream.StreamChunk

+Extends `Stream.Readable`

+This is a mirror stream that exports input data to a readable export.

 ## class Stream.StreamSearch